 Before we can upload an Arduino sketch to the board, we must select the correct ESP32 development board as there are dozens of them.
-This tutorial uses the ESP32-WROOM-32 board which is not listed on the boards list (Tools > Board).
-However, we can select the equivalent DOIT ESP32 DEVKIT 1.
+This tutorial uses the NodeMCU-32S board and it's among the options:

 One way to know if all the required libraries have been installed is to try uploading a simple sketch.
 Open the Blink example via Files > Examples > 01.Basics > Blink.